architecture-building-systems/CityEnergyAnalyst/docs/main-developer-workflow.rst

 #.
 Click the *pull requests* tab.
 #.
 Select *New Pull Request*.
 #.
 Complete a final review of the changes.
+#. click *Create pull request*.
 #.
-Type a title and description outlining your changes and how to test them.
+Ensure the request is linked to the Zenhub issue.
 #.
-Finally, click *Create pull request*.
+Add a reviewer and any other comments.